benjaminlaeuchli/NZ_Earthquake_Forecast/README.md

 - Handling high-dimensional data: Seismic data can be high-dimensional, encompassing features like latitude, longitude, depth, magnitude, time, and other geological parameters.
 Isolation Forest can efficiently handle high-dimensional data without extensive preprocessing, making it suitable for complex datasets like those in earthquake studies.
 - Scalibilty: Our dataset contains 519464 data points and the isolation forests is known for its scalability and can handle large datasets efficiently
 - Unsupervised learning: Labeling earthquakes as normal or abnormal events can be challenging due to the lack of clear distinctions in many cases.
 As an unsupervised learning algorithm, Isolation Forest does not require labeled data for training, making it ideal for scenarios where labeled data is scarce or ambiguous.
 - Robustness to noise: Seismic data can be noisy, with numerous minor events that may not be relevant to the study of significant earthquakes.
-Isolation Forest is robust to noise, as it focuses on isolating anomalies rather than fitting to the bulk of the data, thereby reducing the impact of noisy data points.
+The Isolation Forest model is robust to noise, as it focuses on isolating anomalies rather than fitting to the bulk of the data, thereby reducing the impact of noisy data points.

 ## Results